bcgov/becmodel/README.md

 ### 3. Configuration / initialization file

 A text [initialization file](https://docs.python.org/3/library/configparser.html#supported-ini-file-structure) that defines the parameters for the model run, overriding the defaults.
 The file must include the `[CONFIG]` section header.
 The file may have any file name or extension - file extensions `ini`, `cfg`, `txt` are all valid.
+Note that the config file does not have to contain all parameters, you only need to include those where you do not wish to use the [default values](becmodel/config.py).

-See this [example config file](sample_config.cfg) listing all configuration parameters.
-The config file does not have to contain all parameters, you only need to include those where you do not wish to use the [default value](becmodel/config.py).
+See [example config file](sample_config.cfg) listing all configuration parameters.

 ### 4. `bec_biogeoclimatic_catalogue.csv` (optional)